-The “no medical body endorses male circumcision” example is immensely popular, judging by the number of times it appears in Internet debates or intactivist polemics.
+The “no medical body endorses routine infant circumcision” example is immensely popular, judging by the number of times it appears in Internet debates or intactivist polemics.
 It is often accompanied by lists of cherry-picked quotes from the position statements of (mostly European) professional medical bodies apparently opposing infant circumcision.
 A repeat offender is Mark Lyndon, an intactivist from Manchester, U.K. who routinely deploys this strategy on Internet comments threads (where he posts under the name “ml66uk”).
 But many others do it too.

 What the intactivists don’t say is that it is only true outside of high-HIV settings.
 In high-HIV countries routine infant circumcision is being promoted by the WHO, CDC and others (http://circfacts.org/general-information/#med5).
 In countries where HIV has not (yet) reached such dreadful levels as in Africa, routine infant circumcision is not recommended by any medical organisation.
 However few such organisations say infant circumcision should be banned outright, none support the intactivist narrative of circumcision ruining sexual pleasure, and all accept that circumcision (including of infants) is vitally important in high-HIV settings.
 This last point is actually medical scientific consensus, with not a single reputable body anywhere in the world opposing it, in stark contrast to the intactivists who remain stuck firmly in denial as it contradicts a core doctrine of their faith – that circumcision has no medical benefits.

 One might also add that two major bodies (the AAP and the CDC) now accept that even in relatively low-HIV settings (e.g. the USA) circumcision’s benefits outweigh the risks and it should be available to parents who choose it, although they stop short of recommending it be routine there.
 (What is “routine” anyway?
 Some would say it means “mandatory”.
 But all medical procedures require consent, this being given by the parents or guardian in the case of children.)
 And the majority of position statements the intactivists cite to bolster their cause are out-of-date, or are ideological, rather than science-based.

 Bleeker, M.C.G., Heideman, D.A.M., Snijders, P.J.F., Horenblas, S., Dillner, J., Meijer, C.J.L.M.
 (2009) Penile cancer: Epidemiology, pathogenesis and prevention.
 World J. Urol., 27(2), 141-50.